 The insurance company isn’t on your side – not by a long shot.
 From the get-go, the insurer’s goals directly oppose yours.
 You want to get the full amount of money you’re entitled to.
 The insurance company wants to hold onto every possible dollar.

 But it’s not just a matter of conflicting objectives.
-It’s also about how each party approaches the interactions that must occur after an accident.
+It’s also about how each party approaches the interactions that must occur after a motor vehicle accident.
 There’s a reason almost 30 percent of people – not just car accident victims, but people over a wide range of demographic data and life experiences – reported that they had been taken advantage of by an insurance company.

 After an accident, you just want to be treated fairly.
 You’re not looking for some kind of jackpot, just compensation for what you’ve been through.
 Yet too often, the insurance company is already trying to get out of paying what you deserve from the moment that first contact occurs.